bzhanglab/SEPepQuant/README.md

 SEPEPquant does not need setup or installation.
 It has been test on Linux and Windows.

 ## Protein database
+The exact protein database used for FragPipe is required for SEPEPquant.

 ## Testing data set